 History, tourist information, and nearby accommodation

-The Watson Collection, on the museum's ground floor, houses the Museum's decorative and building stones, covering not only England, but materials used throughout the world.
-This collection is a valuable resource for architects, and those involved in retoring historic buildings.
+The Watson Collection, on the museum's ground floor, houses the Museum's decorative and building stones, covering not only England but materials used throughout the world.
+This collection is a valuable resource for architects and those involved in restoring historic buildings.

 The Hume Collection, named after Sir Abraham Hume (1749-1838), features both cut and uncut diamonds.
-Other exhibits display colour in minerals, and give special atterntion to Calcite, jade, and gemstones.
+Other exhibits display colour in minerals and give special attention to Calcite, jade, and gemstones.